 This is a very welcome change from previous Windows versions, and it was long overdue in my humble opinion.

 I’ve always thought it was just plain wrong for the rightful license holder of a digital product to keep having to jump through such an onerous hoop just to prove they’re entitled to use a product they’ve paid good money to use.

 And now you no longer have to.
 Kudos, Microsoft!

-Bonus tip: Reinstalling Windows 10 after a hard drive failure will be a breeze if you have a System Image Backup on hand.
-This post explains how to create one.
+Bonus tip: Reinstalling Windows 10/11 after a hard drive failure will be a breeze if you have a System Image Backup on hand.
+These posts explain how to create one.